-The concept engineering phase helps establish the design and operating principles of AFC Energy’s new large-scale system and is a necessary pre-requisite for the system’s basic design and engineering.
-The product, which could be sized up to 1.2MWe across a containerised and modular system, is designed to be scalable dependant on customer specifications and is suitable for multi-megawatt installations.
+The concept engineering phase established the design and operating principles of AFC Energy’s new large-scale system and has laid the foundations for the system.
+The product, which could be sized up to 1.2MWe across a containerised and modular system, is designed to be scalable dependent on customer specifications and is suitable for multi-megawatt installations.
 The design of this system builds upon the extensive experience accrued by AFC Energy during project POWER- UP.

 1MW Indicative Schematic (courtesy of plantIng GmbH)

 The Global Fuel Cell Market

 Governments are increasingly globally co-ordinated in tackling climate change (e.g. the Paris Agreement) through the adoption of decarbonisation policy agendas – this is evidenced by the targeting of large-scale, efficient energy integration.
 Hydrogen storage solutions, when combined with electrolysis and AFC technology can potentially provide a significant hydrogen battery solution for integration with intermittent renewable energy sources.

 National Government Policies

 Governments are utilising fiscal incentive structures to prioritise the improved utilisation of limited resources.
 By-product hydrogen, vented as a waste product, is gaining increased scrutiny.
 For example, there is recognition of the need to significantly reduce oil-fired power generation in Saudi Arabia, with the utilisation of hydrogen from the petrochemical industry, with AFCs offering one such solution.
 Korea is also a firm advocate with fiscal incentives seeking to improve hydrogen utilisation.
 AFC Energy’s technology provides solutions to these future hydrogen challenges.